Contact Me|Research

 In 1988, the company was purchased by Autodesk (makers of AutoCAD), but in 1992 Autodesk "dropped" the project.TN2 The reason why Autodesk gave up Xanadu is unclear.
 Perhaps, it was due to the fact that despite the decades of research and development, the group never officially released a single product.
 Or, perhaps, the company management deemed that the sprint of the World-Wide Web made further development of the system unnecessary.

-Some weaknesses of the WWW
+Some Weaknesses of the Web

-The World-Wide Web began as a set of simple protocols and formats.
-As time passed, the Web "began to be used as a testbed for various sophisticated hypermedia and information retrieval concepts."RCH Unfortunately, these concepts were quickly absorbed by the general WWW community.
+The Web began as a set of simple protocols and formats.
+As time passed, the Web "began to be used as a testbed for various sophisticated hypermedia and information retrieval concepts."RCH Unfortunately, these concepts were quickly absorbed by the general Web community.
 "This means that experimental extensions of dubious use are now established parts of the Web."RCH

-Another flaw in the current structure of the WWW is the presence of many hypertext links that point to no longer existent documents.
+Another flaw in the current structure of the Web is the presence of many hypertext links that point to no longer existent documents.
 These occur when authors rename or delete their works from the Web.RCH Since the system has no way of registering links to one's document, an author can not notify his readers of the reorganization.
 The Xanadu system, on the other hand, does not have this problem since it does not allow users to delete documents from the system.

-Conclusion: Success of the WWW
+Conclusion: Success of the Web

-What is the reason for the immense success of the World-Wide Web?
+What is the reason for the immense success of the Web?
 Perhaps, it can be explained by CERN's attitude towards the development of the project.
-As soon as the basic outline of the WWW was complete, CERN made the source code for its software publicly available.CERN2 CERN has been encouraging collaboration by academic and commercial parties since the onset of the project, and by doing so it got millions of people involved in the growth of the Web.
+As soon as the basic outline of the Web was complete, CERN made the source code for its software publicly available.CERN2 CERN has been encouraging collaboration by academic and commercial parties since the onset of the project, and by doing so it got millions of people involved in the growth of the Web.

 Figure 3: Unification of Media Formats and Computing Platforms